upenn-libraries/apotheca/rails_app/README.md

 1. Start a shell in the apotheca app, see [interacting-with-the-application](#interacting-with-the-application)
 2. Run `rspec` command: `RAILS_ENV=test bundle exec rspec`

+### Debugging
+We have yet to figure out a way to hook the RubyMine debugger into our Vagrant environment, therefore debugging can be limited.
+In the meanwhile, we debug while running the test suite by using [byebug](https://github.com/deivid-rodriguez/byebug), [debug](https://github.com/ruby/debug) or similar tools.

 ## Valkyrie
 Apotheca uses [Valkyrie](https://github.com/samvera/valkyrie)'s interface to store the metadata and files associated for each digital object.
 The metadata is stored in Solr and Postgres.
 The Solr index is used for searching and Postgres is used as the canonical metadata source.
 We use the extension [valkyrie-shrine](https://github.com/samvera-labs/valkyrie-shrine) to store all of our files to cloud storage.
 Our Valkyrie resources and change sets are located in [app/resources](app/resources/) and [app/change_sets](app/change_sets/), respectively.